php-taskman/core/README.md

     - { task: "baz" }
 ```

-There are a few tasks that are supported by default in Taskman and provided by [the package phptaskman/core-tasks](https://packagist.org/packages/phptaskman/core-tasks).
+There are a few tasks that are supported by default in Taskman and provided by [the phptaskman/core-tasks package](https://packagist.org/packages/phptaskman/core-tasks).

 ### Expose custom commands in YAML

-Taskman allows you to expose new commands using a yaml file (_taskman.yml.dist or taskman.yml_).
+Taskman allows you to expose new commands using a YAML file (_taskman.yml.dist or taskman.yml_).
-Commands can reference each-other, allowing for complex scenarios to be implemented with relative ease.
+Commands can reference each other, allowing for complex scenarios to be implemented with relative ease.

 * Create a file `taskman.yml` or `taskman.yml.dist` in your project, and start adding commands: